 By Tommy Hough

-Standing on the banks of the San Lorenzo River in the Santa Cruz Mountains, under the gaze of giant Redwoods and a canopy of stars, my breath hanging in the air of the cool, early morning as the mildest of early spring chills works on the tip of my nose and edges of my ears.
+Standing on the banks of the San Lorenzo River in the Santa Cruz Mountains, under the gaze of giant Redwoods and a canopy of stars, breath hanging in the air of the cool, early morning as the mildest of early spring chills works the tip of my nose and edges of my ears.